Convicted Child Killer Released From Illinois Prison

 — Kristen Zambo (@KristenZambo) March 31, 2018

-“We wanted to keep the memory of the child alive,” said Paul Logli, the district attorney who prosecuted Howard.
+“We wanted to keep the memory of the child alive,” said Paul Logli, the state’s attorney who prosecuted Howard.
 “I hope the name on the center motivates the community to do whatever we can to stop this crazy domestic violence that impacts adults and children.”

 The murder of Carry Lynn Gaines was one a few notable cases in Rockford in recent years.
 In 2013, Tina LaMonica was sentenced to 12 years in prison for involuntary manslaughter in her baby’s death.
 The prosecution successfully argued that LaMonica’s cocaine addiction killed her daughter, Gia.
 LaMonica left the hospital during pre-term labor to buy drugs, then delivered the baby prematurely.
 Gia was addicted to cocaine when she was born and died seven days later.

-In perhaps one of the most chilling cases in northern Illinois, a woman named Katie Stockton was sentenced to 50 years behind bars for giving birth to a baby girl in 2004 and leaving her to freeze to death near her home.
+In one of the most chilling cases in northern Illinois, a woman named Katie Stockton was sentenced to 50 years behind bars for giving birth to a baby girl in 2004 and leaving her to freeze to death near her home.
 The remains of two other newborns were later found in the trunk of Stockton’s car.
 The babies were born before 2004.